halocures/coding-challenge/README.md

 - As the player types, a histogram should display the relative times each key has been pressed
 - A button to switch the view, replacing the histogram with numerical counts for each time a number key has been pressed
 - (Not pictured in the video) When a player wins or loses:
-  - A message should should appear saying “YOU WON/LOST”
+  - A message should appear saying “YOU WON" or "YOU LOST" based on the outcome
   - If the player lost, the current value should display “Way too big”
   - A “Reset” button which starts the game over